ForgeRock/BehavioSec/README.md

  condition evaluating to false.

 ### Boolean Flag configuration
-* **BOT Detection**	- Indicates that robotic behavior was detected such as a typing rhythm that is too uniform or jittery mouse movements.
-This information is received from the isBot flag in the JSON. **Allow Bot** enabled evaluates to true outcome even if bot is detected.
+* **Bot Detection**	indicates that robotic behavior was detected, such as a typing rhythm that is too uniform or jittery mouse movements.
+This information is received from the isBot flag in the JSON. **Allow Bot** enabled evaluates to a true outcome even if a bot is detected.
 Default is **false**.
-* **Replay Attack**	Indicates that the exact same behavioral data has been received in the past.
-This information is received from the isReplay flag. **Allow Replay** enabled evaluates to true outcome even if replay is detected.
+* **Replay Attack**	indicates that the exact same behavioral data has been received in the past.
+This information is received from the isReplay flag. **Allow Replay** enabled evaluates to a true outcome even if replay is detected.
 Default is **false**.
 * **Allow In Training**
-* **Remote Access**	Indicates that one or more remote access protocols were detected in the session.
-If remote access has been flagged, you'll be able to see a breakdown of software using the detected protocols by looking at the ratProtocol parameter. **Allow Remote Access** enabled evaluates to true outcome even if remote access protocol is detected.
+* **Remote Access**	indicates that one or more remote access protocols were detected in the session.
+If remote access has been flagged, you can see a breakdown of software using the detected protocols by looking at the ratProtocol parameter. **Allow Remote Access** enabled evaluates to a true outcome even if a remote access protocol is detected.
 Default is **true**.
-* **Tab Anomaly** Indicates the user displays inconsistent tabbing behavior.
-This information is received from the tabAnomaly flag in the JSON. **Allow Tab Anomaly** enabled evaluates to true outcome even if tab anomaly is detected .
+* **Tab Anomaly** indicates the the user has inconsistent tabbing behavior.
+This information is received from the tabAnomaly flag in the JSON. **Allow Tab Anomaly** enabled evaluates to a true outcome even if a tab anomaly is detected.
 Default is **true**.
-* **Numpad Anomaly** Indicates that the user displays inconsistent numeric keypad behavior.
-This information is received from the numpadAnomaly flag in the JSON.  **Allow Numpad Anomaly** enabled evaluates to true outcome even if numpad anomaly is detected.
+* **Numpad Anomaly** indicates that the user has inconsistent numeric keypad behavior.
+This information is received from the numpadAnomaly flag in the JSON.  **Allow Numpad Anomaly** enabled evaluates to a true outcome even if a numpad anomaly is detected.
 Default is **true**.
-* **Device Changed** Indicates the device/user agent string has changed during the active session.
+* **Device Changed** indicates that the device/user agent string has changed during the active session.
 When a new device type is detected (e.g., Desktop, Android, or iOS device), this flag is set to true.
-This information is received from the deviceChanged flag in the JSON.  **Allow Device Change** enabled evaluates to true outcome even if device change is detected.
+This information is received from the deviceChanged flag in the JSON.  **Allow Device Change** enabled evaluates to a true outcome even if a device change is detected.
 Default is **true**.

-For full list of available flags please visit: https://developer.behaviosec.com/dw/risk_flags
+For full list of available flags please see the BehavioSec documentation for [Risk Flags](https://developer.behaviosec.com/dw/risk_flags).

 ![ScreenShot](behaviosec-boolean-evaluator.png)